publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch79/m__us_usc_t7_s4809.md

             (B)

-             The Board shall use such funds and any proceeds from the investment of such funds pursuant to subsection (g) of this section for—
+             The Board shall use such funds and any proceeds from the investment of such funds pursuant to subsection (g) for—

                 (i) financing promotion, research, and consumer information plans and projects in accordance with this chapter;  <sup>\[4\]</sup>  <sup><sup> 4 See References in Text note below. </sup></sup>